Maaz-hussain/School-Management-System-Software-Design-pattern/README.md

 # School-Management-System-javafx

 <b>Basic Application with Code using Software Design pattern in javafx<b>
-in this Application Following patterns are used<br>
+In this application following patterns are used:<br>
 1: Chain of Responsibility Pattern<br>
 2: Singleton Pattern<br>
 3: Factory Pattern<br>